strath-sdr/rfsoc_sam/README.md

   <img src="../master/open_terminal_window.jpg" width="50%" height="50%" />
 <p/>

 Now follow the board specific setup instructions as follows.
 The ZCU111 development board has a more complicated setup than the RFSoC2x2.
 Please pay particular attention to the steps involved.
-You may corrupt your PYNQ image if the steps are not followed correctly.

 ## RFSoC2x2 Setup
 Your RFSoC2x2 development board already comes preinstalled with the Spectrum Analyser and Voila 0.1.13.
 Depending on the releases in this repository, we can try to upgrade the Spectrum Analyser package by running the following in the terminal: